Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Alberta's rich soil and picturesque recreation areas are some of the province's most valuable resources.
 To ensure that these resources continue to be owned and enjoyed by Albertans and other Canadians, the Agricultural and Recreational Land Ownership Act and Foreign Ownership of Land Regulations (FOLR) were passed.

 The Land Titles Act and FOLR require disclosure where there is an acquisition of an interest in controlled land.
-Canadians, Canadian corporations or entities, foreign individuals, and foreign corporations or entities, are all subject to this requirement.
-Refer to the information sheet and links to the forms below.
+Everyone, including Canadians, Canadian-controlled corporations or enterprises, foreign individuals and foreign-controlled corporations or enterprises, are all subject to this requirement.

 Regulations